open-telemetry/opentelemetry-java-contrib/RELEASING.md

 ### Notifying other OpenTelemetry projects

-When cutting a new release, the relevant integration tests for components in other opentelemetry projects need tobe updated.
+When cutting a new release, the relevant integration tests for components in other opentelemetry projects need to be updated.

-- OpenTelemetry Collector contrib Jmx receiver - [Downloads latest version here](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/jmxreceiver/integration_test.go)
+- OpenTelemetry Collector contrib JMX receiver - [Downloads latest version here](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/jmxreceiver/integration_test.go)

 ## Patch Release